Nick Nurse still evaluating Sixers’ wing position: ‘We’ve got to go with our gut’

 “I could play bad, and then next game, I could be on the bench again,” Korkmaz said.
 “But it’s really day-to-day.
 There’s no guaranteed minutes.
 There’s nothing.
 But as long as they know what I’m capable of, if they need me, I’ll be ready to go and then do my stuff.”

 The returning Covington and intriguingly athletic Martin could be ready for real minutes as soon as Saturday’s high-profile showdown against the Phoenix Suns.
-Morris, a Philly native, is still getting himself into game shape after spending the preseason away from the Clippers due to personal reasons.
+Morris, a Philadelphia native, is still getting himself into game shape after spending the preseason away from the Clippers because of personal reasons.
 Fellow newcomer Nicolas Batum, meanwhile, was not at Friday’s practice (and missed Thursday’s shootaround and game) while dealing with his own personal matter.
 Nurse was unclear Friday on when Batum, a veteran whom some outsiders projected to become the Sixers’ new starting forward, could return.

 » READ MORE: ‘Amazing to be back’: Robert Covington returns to the Sixers ready to be a leader